street food in Delhi

 What to Do If You Get Delhi Belly

 If you follow these tips, chances are you will be fine.
-On average, I eat street food 3-4 times a week and drink street chai daily, and I’ve only experienced Delhi belly 3 or 4 times in as many years.
+On average, I eat street food 3-4 times a week and drink street chai daily, and I’ve only experienced Delhi belly about 5 times in as many years.

-The times I did get sick, it’s because I did something foolish, like the time I ate a plate of chaat smothered in yogurt sauce during a monsoon heat wave.
+The times I did get sick, it’s because I did something foolish, like eating a plate of chaat smothered in yogurt sauce during a monsoon heat wave.
 My guest from Canada who was more cautious than me was absolutely fine.
-And chances are you will be fine too, but in case you experience an upset system, here’s what to do:
+Chances are you will be fine too, but in case you experience an upset system, here’s what to do:

 • Rest.